csxeba/brainforge/Readme.md

 ####Methods
 For building the architecture:
-- *add*: expects a Layer instance, which it adds to the top of the layer stack.
+- *add*: expects a Layer instance, which is added to the top of the layer stack.
 - *pop*: deletes the last layer from the layer stack.
 - *finalize*: finalizes the model, making it ready to fit the data.
-  - *cost*: string or CostFunction instance, specifiing the cost (or loss) function used to evaluate the network's performance.
+  - *cost*: string or CostFunction inste, specifiing the cost (or loss) function used to evaluate the network's performance.
 See section: **Costs**
   - *optimizer*: string or Optimizer instance, specifiing the optimizing algorithm used to update the parameters of the layers.
 See section: **Optimizers**